Under the Mango Tree -Fiction

 Marriage in Diya's culture, a simple ritual—tying the knot—Rajagopal fails to accomplish.
 Diya overhears her friend's apprehensive reaction about that— "Did that fiasco with the magalsutra happen because Rajagopal was not the right man for Diya?"

-After the wedding, Diya accompanies Rajagopal.
-She meets people in rural conveniences, backward compared to her habits.
+After the wedding, Diya accompanies Rajagopal to his home.
+She meets people in rural conveniences and traditional lifestyles compared to her city upbringings and habits.
 Women accepted male-dominated customs without batting an eyelid.
 Rajagopal saw her as a sex machine, a mechanical device to fulfil his needs, obey his rules, and above all, a dummy of no thinking, individuality and personal preferences.
-It was a relationship of no romance, love, and care.
+It was a relationship devoid of romance, love, care, and happiness.